Livio Zambeccari: Provenance and early years

 Tito Livio Zambeccari was born, like his father before him, in Bologna, which since 1797 had been part of the Cisalpine Republic, a "sister republic" (through conquest) of the French Republic.
 He was his parents' only son, and the second of their three children.
 Count Francesco Zambeccari (1752-1812), his father, a polymath-scientist and naval officer, was well known as an aviation pioneer.
 Livio Zambeccari was just ten when, on 21 September 1812, a balloon that his father was piloting caught fire, following a collision with a tree during take-off.
-The alcohol powering the burner spilled onto the two occupants of the aircraft, as a result of which they were very badly burned.
+The alcohol powering the burner spilt onto the two occupants of the aircraft, as a result of which they were very badly burned.
 Francesco Zambeccari died the next day as a result of his injuries.
 Francesco Zambeccari had nevertheless lived for long enough to exercise a considerable influence on Livio, whose own life would reflect his father's "man of action" propensities.

 A year after his father's death he was enrolled at Bologna's venerable "Collegio San Luigi" (secondary school).
 By the time he had completed his schooling both his parents were dead, and in 1818 he entered the local university to study first Philosophy and then, in compliance with the wishes of the relatives who had taken on responsibility for his care, Jurisprudence.
-He graduated with an excellent law degree in 1821, but instead of embarking on the career as a diplomat which had been intended for him, he now became involved with liberals and joined the free masons.
-He allowed himself to be drawn into "obscure missions" which compromised him politically, and as a result of which he was obliged to emigrate.
+He graduated with an excellent law degree in 1821, but instead of embarking on the career as a diplomat which had been intended for him, he now became involved with liberals and joined the Freemasons.
+He allowed himself to be drawn into "obscure missions" which compromised him politically, and as a result he was obliged to emigrate.